gnhen/linkPhoto/README.md

 # Spotify-Style Photo Link Maker

-A customizable Spotify card generator that allows users to upload artwork, edit song and artist names, change background colors, and export the card as a PNG image.
+A customizable Spotify-ish card generator that allows users to upload artwork, edit title and subtext names, change background colors, and export the card as a PNG image.

 ## Link
 https://gnhen.github.io/linkPhoto/